EllyPirelly/learnings-wes-bos-JSbeginner/module-03-tricky-bits/README.md

 console.log(age);
 var age = 10; // undefined
 ```

-- before everything runs, JS will hoist all variables to the top
-- then it's going ahead and update them
+- internally, JavaScript does this
 ```
 var age;
 console.log(age);
-age = 10; // undefined
+age = 10; // undefined // comes "too late to be logged"
-console.log(age); // 10
 ```

+- before everything runs, JS will hoist all variables to the top
+- then it's going ahead and update them

 ## Closures